-Section 8 - Requirement to provide information to Consumer Scotland the purpose of exercising its functions.
+Section 8 - Requirement to provide information to Consumer Scotland

+22. Subsection (1) enables Consumer Scotland to serve a notice on a person listed in subsection (2) requiring the person to provide it with certain information.
+It may only do so in relation to information which it requires for the purpose of exercising its functions.
 The persons listed in subsection (2) and therefore potentially subject to this requirement are a "designated regulator", a regulated provider, any person who supplies goods or services in the course of business and any other person or description of person specified, through regulations, by Ministers.